7thonda/Hostel-Business-Analytics/README.md

 The analysis results are summarized as follows:
 1. The business revenue and profit has steadily been increasing over the past 3 years with a signifcant peak on average during the **Q2(November, December, January)**.
 2. The Highest peak for revenue generation on average is **October**
-3. There has been a steady increase in the operation and maintenance cost for the first two years, but on the third yeaar there was a significnt drop in the matainance cost while the Operation cost kept increasing.
+3. There has been a steady increase in the operation and maintenance cost for the first two years, but on the third year there was a significant drop in the matainance cost while the Operation cost kept increasing.
 4. The constant incresing in operation cost is due to the current rise in inflation of the country.
 5. On average the **Q2(November, December, January)** has a higher operation expense while **Q3(February March, April)** has the highest for maintenance
 6. The peak months for Operation costs and maintenance cost are **January** and **December** respectively.